The life skills in this post will get you through any difficulty…almost any. If it is indeed your time to die, none of the following skills will help.

 It comes down to knowing when to hold and when to fold.
 Be persistent or quit?
 These can be some of the toughest and most important decisions in life.
 And they are necessary.

 If you need to, experience the joy of quitting something useless, painful or unproductive.
 You have better things to do with your life.
+Knowing when to quit is among the most valuable life skills.

 Now for the real trick….